cloud-computing-applications/webapp/README.md

     - network - network to use for the launched instance in order to create the image
     - environment - value for the image label "environment"
     - GCP_PACKER_CREDENTIALS - gcp service account json credentials of your gcp project using which the packer will build image
+    - LOG_FILE_PATH - Path of the log file trailed by gcp ops agent for log explorer

 ## Instructions For Running Application
 1. Run ```npm install``` at the root directory to install all the dependencies